 This document outlines the programme demands so you can assess your ability for the course.

 In addition to a general induction to the programme, there is a two-week induction covering the Key Principles of the English Legal System.
 This is compulsory for non-law students, but also open to students wanting a refresher in the fundamentals of the law of England and Wales.
 This would be useful for any student who has taken a considerable break from legal education.

 You may then choose three from the list of elective modules* which includes modules such as:

 *All elective modules are subject to availability.

-Study LLM Finance Law Online starting September 2022 or January 2023
+Study LLM International Finance Law Online starting January 2023, October 2023 or October 2024

 You can also study this course online, allowing you to study full-time or part-time, as well as being able to study any modules that aren’t available at your chosen campus online.